 Up North Lit is a web-based journal for high school students in northern Minnesota and Wisconsin published by Superior High School in Wis.
 They accept prose, poetry, photography and art and have categories for high school students and adults.
 They also print a version of the journal.

 Wisconsin Poets Calendar publishes poems annually by poets from Wisconsin or a connection to Wisconsin.
 Sponsored by the Wisconsin Fellowship of Poets.

 Literary Journals – Regional

 Great Lakes Review seeks short fiction, essays and poems that have some relationship to the Great Lakes region.
 The work should be set in the region or written by writers living in the region.
 If accepted, the piece will be published on their website, and will be considered for their “best-of” print issue at the end of the year.

 Jade Ring Contest is an annual contest for members of the Wisconsin Writers Association.
-Submissions are accepted from May-July annually.
+Submissions open in the spring, usually starting in May.
 Categories include poetry, fiction, nonfiction, humor.
 Cash prizes and critiques available.

 Lake Superior Writers Contest is an annual event open to Lake Superior Writers members.
 Themes vary and are usually announced in January with an April deadline.
 Selected writers read their entries during a Spring member event and are published online.
 Cash prizes.